cloudera-labs/hms-mirror/optimizations.md

 I recommend turning this back after the migration is complete.
 This setting exposes permissions issues at the time of CREATE/ALTER.
 So by skipping this, future access issues may arise if the permissions aren't aligned, which isn't a Ranger/Hive issue, it's a permissions issue.

-### Improving HMS partition discovery
+### Turn ON HMS partition discovery

-Once the `metastore.housekeeping.threads.on=true` has been set, the following parameters can be used to modify the default behavior.
+In CDP 7.1.4 and below, the house keeping threads in HMS used to discover partitions is NOT running.
+Add `metastore.housekeeping.threads.on=true` to the HMS Safety Value to activate the partition discovery thread.
+Once this has been set, the following parameters can be used to modify the default behavior.

 ```
 metastore.partition.management.task.frequency